elasticio/api-docs/source/includes/_organizations.md

 #### Authorization

-Client has to be a member of the organization
+Client has to be a member of the organization or to have `TenantAdmin` role (contact support team to get this role).

 ### URL Parameters